Flickr-Foundation/flickypedia/README.md

 Flickypedia is a bridge between photos on Flickr and files on Wikimedia Commons.
 It includes:

-*   A web app for copying openly licensed photos from Flickr to Wikimedia Commons ("uploadr")
+*   A web app for copying openly-licensed photos from Flickr to Wikimedia Commons ("uploadr")
-*   A bot for improving the [structured data][sdc] for Flickr photos which are already in Wikimedia Commons ("backfillr")
+*   A bot for improving the [structured data][sdc] for Flickr photos which are already on Wikimedia Commons ("backfillr")
-*   A tool for getting data and statistics about Flickr photos in Wikimedia Commons ("extractr")
+*   A tool for getting data and statistics about Flickr photos on Wikimedia Commons ("extractr")

 [sdc]: https://commons.wikimedia.org/wiki/Commons:Structured_data